 3D Printing in Medical Imaging

-Three-dimensional printing (3D) is present-day technological advancement and process that makes three dimensional solid objects to emerge from digital files.
-3D printing has developed beyond the common technology on the edge of mainstream society, and now it is penetrating into healthcare therapeutics thus making radiology able to print 3D models from MRI and CT scan.
-It as a process that borrows much information from additive processes which entail creating an object by laying down several successive layers of a material to an extent where the entire object is formed (Tack, Victor, Gemmel & Annemans, 2016).
+Three-dimensional printing (3D) is present-day technological advancement and process that makes three dimensional solid objects emerge from digital files.
+3D printing has developed beyond the common technology on the edge of mainstream society.
+Now it is penetrating into healthcare therapeutics, thus making radiology able to print 3D models from MRI and CT scan.
+CT scan and MRI technology have become a real revolution in healthcare and medical intervention.

+The above is a process that borrows much information from additive processes which entail creating an object by laying down several successive layers of a material to an extent where the entire object is formed (Tack, Victor, Gemmel & Annemans, 2016).
 3-D mostly involves a thinly sliced horizontal cross-section of the object.
 It is a technology that is capable of making a virtual design of an object through computer-aided design strategies in conjunction with 3D modeling program.
 This paper seeks to analyze the current 3D technology as applied in medical imaging and how it focuses on therapy using the CT scan and MRI approaches.

 Medical imaging is the backbone of the achievements of the entire pharmaceutical industry and therapeutic approaches.
 3D printing has enhanced the aspect that enables medical professionals to be able to treat the only seen computerized ailments in the human body.
 It is done through computerized tomography (CT) scan, Magnetic Resonance Imaging and several other modalities that makes it possible for doctors to view the patient's internal structure (Tack, Victor, Gemmel & Annemans, 2016).
-Through CT scan and MRI technologies, 3D printing enables the practice of human therapy to be a success since it offers a chance for the doctors to have a look at the patient’s inside structure thus they can identify the source of the patients’ ailments.
-Previously, the use of 2D imaging allowed the formation of black and white images that were not efficient in clearly identifying the correct complications that patients had thus therapy was a hard task for most medical practitioners.
+Through CT scan and MRI technologies, 3D printing enables the practice of human therapy to be a success since it offers a chance for the doctors to have a look at the patient’s inside structure; thus, they can identify the source of the patients’ ailments.
+Previously, the use of 2D imaging allowed the formation of black and white images that were not efficient in clearly identifying the correct complications that patients had; thus, therapy was a hard task for most medical practitioners.

-How Radiologists Print 3D Models from MRI and CT Scan

 To enhance three-dimensional printouts, the initial step is to design computerized 3-D model of an object to be scanned using computer-aided design program.
-After perfecting the model, the 3D printer is set to read the parameters of the shape and design thus creating one layer at a time.
+After perfecting the model, the 3D printer is set to read the parameters of the shape and design, thus creating one layer at a time.
 It employs the aspect of additive manufacturing in developing the images printouts (Tess, 2016).
-The application of 3-D printing in healthcare is primarily used in the study of human anatomy thus making it possible for doctors to view the patient in three dimensions thus becoming able to find the most suitable approach towards their treatment and recovery (Tack, Victor, Gemmel & Annemans, 2016).
+The application of 3-D printing in healthcare is primarily used in the study of human anatomy, making it possible for doctors to view the patient in three dimensions, which enables to find the most suitable approach towards their treatment and recovery (Tack, Victor, Gemmel & Annemans, 2016).
 From CT scan and MRI, biomedical engineering has been enhanced through 3-D ultrasound and 3-D rotational angiography.
 It involves high-quality and detailed images in making designs to ensure that the results of the 3-D images are perfect and real.

-Applications of 3-Dimension Printing in Medical Technologies

 Three-dimension printing has made it easy for the improvement of implants from the previous traditional implants.
 At the moment, medical-implant providers are now using industrial printers to develop custom implants for patients who tend to have difficulty in finding the conventional implant solutions.
 Also, patient-specific data can be used by medical practitioners to capture, manipulate and apply the available physical objects through 3D current technological advancement.
-Through CT scan and MRI, physicians can make models of all possible body organs thus make it easy for 3D printing thus enabling doctors to work extremely fast than before.
+Through CT scan and MRI, physicians can make models of all possible body organs, which makes it easy for 3D printing, enabling doctors to work extremely fast than before.